-The following table sets forth information with respect to the beneficial ownership of our common stock (1)(i) reflecting the Automatic Conversion (ii) the Forward Stock Split, (iii) the issuance of 183,870 of the RA Shares and (iv) the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws upon the closing of this offering, in each case as if such event had occurred on March 31, 2020, and (2) as adjusted to give effect to this offering, for:
+The following table sets forth information with respect to the beneficial ownership of our common stock (1)(i) reflecting the Automatic Conversion and (ii) the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws upon the closing of this offering, in each case as if such event had occurred on March 31, 2020, and (2) as adjusted to give effect to this offering, for:

-- each person known by us to beneficially own more than 5% of our common stock; - each of our directors; - · each of our named executive officers; and - · all of our executive officers and directors as a group.
+- each person known by us to beneficially own more than 5% of our common stock; - each of our directors; - each of our named executive officers; and - all of our executive officers and directors as a group.

 The number of shares beneficially owned by each stockholder as described in this prospectus is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of May 18, 2020 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
-The applicable percentage ownership after this offering is based on 112,920,960 shares of our common stock outstanding immediately following the completion of this offering, assuming that the underwriters will not exercise their over-allotment option and assuming the issuance of up to 18,750,000 shares of common stock at the closing of this offering.
-Unless otherwise indicated, the address of all listed stockholders is 1375 Broadway, Floor 11, New York, NY 10018.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+The applicable percentage ownership after this offering is based on shares of our common stock outstanding immediately following the completion of this offering, assuming that the underwriters will not exercise their over-allotment option and assuming the issuance of up to Unless otherwise indicated, the address of all listed stockholders is 1375 Broadway, Floor 11, New York, NY 10018.